 Students are allowed to withdraw from a class up to the date indicated in the college catalog.
 Students who drop a class before the end of the Add/Drop period will receive a full refund; there is no refund after the date listed in the online Academic Calendar.
 Financial Aid recipients are strongly advised to contact the Financial Aid Office to be aware of any consequences before withdrawing from a course.
 To withdraw from one or all courses, go to the homepage, click on the MyDaytonaState button, click on Login, and then enter your Falcon Username and Falcon Password.
 Click on FalconNet from the menu bar.
 Using left hand menu, click on Registration.
 Click on Class Registration.
 Read the message about tuition payment, scroll down to acknowledge the information.
 Click on the Continue Button.
 Select the current term and year.
 Click on the Enter Registration button.
 Select the course you want to withdraw from by clicking in the radio button; then click the Drop/Withdraw button.
 Complete the survey.

 7. What is the difference between dropping and withdrawing?

 When you "drop" a class within the Add/Drop period, you are entitled to a refund and neither a grade nor the class shows up on your transcript.
 When you "withdraw" from a class (the deadlines are published on the academic calendar), you will lose the money you paid for the class, and the class will appear on your transcript with the grade of "W".
-This may impact how much you pay for classes in the future or your financial aid award.
+This may impact how much you pay for classes in the future or your current/future financial aid awards.
 Click here for further information.